vpon-data/data-sdk/docs/iOS.md

 # iOS SDK

-Welcome to your comprehensive guide to integrating the Data SDK!
+Dive into the world of Data SDK integration with this comprehensive guide!

-With our streamlined process, you can equip your App with powerful features, such as Auto, Custom Events and Background Geolocation Collection, in a few straightforward steps:
+Here, we break down how to supercharge your App with key features such as Auto Events, Custom Events, and Background Geolocation Collection.
+Follow these simple steps:

 1. [Check the Prerequisites](#check-the-prerequisites)
 2. [Download Data SDK](#download-data-sdk)